 I chose prescription blue light blocking glasses over non-prescription computer glasses or readers.

-In the end, I decided to go with blue light blocking glasses with a prescription built in.
+In the end, I decided to go with blue light blocking glasses with a prescription built in, rather than blue light blocking computer glasses or cheaters.
 Much of my eye strain (digital or otherwise) is caused by my astigmatism.
 I wanted to neutralize that factor in attempting to evaluate the effectiveness of blue light blockers.

 I chose to go with Liingo Eyewear, as I wanted to test out their home try-on program and get a better look at their frames that I had been stalking for months.